We believe in inspiring and developing character in students through the natural world and the wisdom of the horse.

 We sit on 26 acres of lush grassland and forest trails for enjoying nature both on and off the horse.
 We have an indoor and outdoor area, 60 foot round pen, and a beautiful community garden that produces food for the barn family.

-The property has been in the family for 90 years, developing its "homemade" character, and much care goes into maintaining this property as a home, as well as a working horse farm.
+The property has been in the family for 90 years, developing its "homemade" character.
+Much care goes into maintaining this property as a home, as well as a working horse farm.

 Riding is a Year Round Sport

 We offer private and group lessons for students of all ages and skill levels.
-No two lessons are the same, as Christine emphasizes a holistic approach to working with horses, teaching horse husbandry both in the barn and in the saddle.
+As Christine emphasizes a holistic approach to working with horses, no two lessons are the same.
+She teaches horse husbandry both in the barn and in the saddle.

-We strive to take on students who will make an excellent fit for our program.
+We offer a range of horses to meet each child's needs and strive to support students who are an excellent fit for our program.
 To help make sure we're a good match, all new students are required to take one $75 orientation lesson.

 On-Site Lesson Rates: